esterinJ/maze-solver/README.md

 # maze-solver
-The function reads and processes a maze text file, finds a path using depth-first search, and plots the solution.
+The script reads and processes a maze text file, finds a path using depth-first search, and plots the solution.

 ## Dependencies
 This program requires the R programming language to be installed on your computer.
 No additional packages or libraries are required.